 Well, here’s some good news: you don’t need a huge budget to get started with video lead generation.
 Two huge innovations have shortened the gap on video marketing creation.
-The first is the proliferation of smartphones and tablets with high quality cameras and cloud storage capabilities.
-The second video sharing via social media.
+The first is the proliferation of smartphones and tablets with high-quality cameras and cloud storage capabilities.
+The second is video sharing via social media.

 Exercising best practices, you will be surprised at the quality of video you can get out of an iPhone.
-By making use of a basic tripod in a properly-lit room and purchasing a mic to attach to your lapel, you can be on the way to making quality brand videos.
+By making use of a basic tripod in a properly lit room and equipment you have on hand, you can be on the way to making quality brand videos.
 Tablets and laptops also typically come equipped with cameras that can serve this same function, often with internal microphones for recording your audio.
-Several awesome open-source editing software exists online for your use, and the Macbook comes equipped with iMovie to make any of the edits, intros and transitions you’d need.
-If you can get permission for a small video budget (~$500), there are excellent lighting kits, microphones and even green screens that are cost effective and can truly enhance the product.
+Several awesome open-source editing software exists online for your use, and the Macbook comes equipped with iMovie to make any of the edits, intros, and transitions you’d need, if you need any at all.
+If you can get permission for a small video budget (~$500), there are excellent lighting kits, microphones, and even green screens that are cost-effective and can truly enhance your video-making experience.

 Determine Your Video Use Case

-One direction that you can take your videos are event introductions.
+One direction that you can take your videos is event introductions.
 Events are a perfect outlet for lead generation video.
 For any type of hosted event, whether it be a tradeshow or webinar, a lead form is involved.
 However, before a prospective buyer will just hand over their contact information a certain level of trust must be established.
-This is where video content can lend a boost.
+This is where video content can boost your potential.

 Product videos are another excellent way to build a rapport with potential clientele and get them feeling enthusiastic about your products.
 Per Wyzowl, nearly two-thirds of businesses that use product videos believe they lead directly to increased sales.

-There are a few keys to succeeding and failing with product videos.
+There are a few keys to succeeding or failing with product videos.
 First, you want to make your product video inviting.
 It’s not solely about explaining the product but finding a way to engage your audience using entertaining factors, whether that be an enthusiastic host or animation.
-Speaking of animation, animated video is a great way to explain a product or service that may otherwise be difficult to convey in words.
 Keep your videos short and to the point.
-Upon conclusion, give viewers an obvious call-to-action in the form of a demo sign-up, following on social media or contacting the sales team.
+At the end of your video, give viewers an obvious call-to-action, either verbal or written, in the form of a demo sign-up, following on social media, or contacting the sales team.